tarrencev/eth-k8s/README.md

 # eth-k8s

-Kubernetes manifests for deploying and syncing an eth1 (openetehreum) and eth2 (prysm) node to Google Kubernetes Engine.
+Kubernetes manifests for deploying and syncing an eth1 (openethereum) and eth2 (prysm) node to Google Kubernetes Engine.
 The full sync can be done in ~2days within the $300 of GCP credits (aka for free).

 ## Quickstart